colgrave34/colgrave34.github.io/The Kernel of Freedom/index.md

 ---
 layout: default
-title: The kernel of freedom
+title: The Kernel of Freedom
 nav_order: 2
 has_children: true
 ---